JoshuaKGoldberg/TypeStat/docs/Custom Mutators.md

 # Custom Mutators

-TypeStat allows adding custom mutators after the built-in mutators, similar to [custom TSLint rules](https://palantir.github.io/tslint/develop/custom-rules).
+TypeStat allows using custom mutators instead of the built-in mutators, similar to [custom TSLint rules](https://palantir.github.io/tslint/develop/custom-rules).
+Built-in mutators will be disabled if you provide any custom ones.

 ## Usage